dongyx/shsub/README.md

 Migrating from 1.x
 ------------------

-The breaking changes of Shsub 2.0.0 are:
+The breaking changes since Shsub 2.0.0 are:

-- The special treatment for shebang comments is deprecated;
+- Shebang comments are no longer supported;
 If an executable is required,
 compile the template to a shell script using the `-c` option;